We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 After all, these statistics are based on correlation, not causation.

-Adopting these techniques too early or in the wrong scenario may even make a blog less likely to succeed.
+Adopting any of these techniques too early or in the wrong scenario may even make a blog less likely to succeed.
 For example, unprofitable blogs will probably only become more unprofitable if they start using paid promotion.

 However, many of these techniques are strongly correlated with higher earnings.